Self-Confirming Transformer for Belief-Conditioned Adaptation in Offline Multi-Agent Reinforcement Learning: Experiments

-Simple-tag includes three entities: the prey, the predator, and the obstacle.
-The ensuing discussion presents the environment setup, including the observation, action, and reward of each entity.
+\textbf{Environments.} Following the benchmarking testbed in the literature, e.g., \cite{pan2022plan, tseng22knowledge}, we consider \texttt{simple-tag} and \texttt{simple-world} discussed in the motivating example.
+We begin with \texttt{simple-tag} and present the setup of the partial observation, action, and reward of each agent.
 The partial observation of the prey contains its own velocity and position, and its relative positions to obstacles and other agents.
 The action variable of the prey is a two-dimensional vector, each entry of which ranges from -1 to 1.
 As the prey aims to escape from predators, it gets a positive reward proportional (the factor is 0.1) to the sum of its distance from each predator, while it is penalized for being caught by any of the predators (-10 reward).
-Since the prey moves faster than predators, to keep the game balanced, it is penalized for being out of the map.
-The purpose of introducing such a penalty is to prevent the prey from moving in one direction without any restriction.

 The partial observation of one predator consists of its own velocity and position, its relative positions to the obstacles and other agents, and the prey's velocity.
 The predator's action space is the same as the prey's.
 The predator is rewarded +10 after hitting the prey, otherwise penalized by the relative distance to the prey.
 The obstacles are introduced to complicate the environment.
 Observable to all agents, obstacles are stationary once initialized within an episode.
-As its name suggests, agents cannot move through the obstacle, which requires them to maneuver strategically around these obstacles to evade (the prey) or ambush (the predator).

 We set one prey, three predators, and two obstacles in this environment.
 Consequently, the observation space of prey is 14-dimensional: 2 for its velocity, 2 for its position, 4 for the relative position to obstacles, and 6 for other relative positions to agents.
-Similarly, the observation space of predators is 16-dimensional, and the additional 2 entries correspond to the prey's velocity.
+Similarly, the observation space of predators is 16-dimensional, and the additional two entries correspond to the prey's velocity.